Background

 When Intelligent Resourcing is the better fit

-Choose Intelligent Resourcing when the bigger issue is system precision, not outreach volume.
+Choose this when the bigger issue is system precision, not outreach volume.

 That means your business already has demand, or at least a clear ICP, but too much revenue gets lost through bad timing, poor routing, manual data work, or messy handoffs between marketing and sales.
 It is also the better fit if you want to own the workflow, not just outsource the activity.